junokili/tuktuktours/README.md

 they are simple to implement and use.
 Future releases can add value in bite-size increments, such as displaying tours in a map format.

 **Font** The google font, Caveat, was chosen for the site, as it is fun and friendly, and fits with the noticeboard style of the site (similar to a handwritten style).
+The font is used in all aspects of the site, including forms, as this remains on brand with the playful nature of a travel site (the stripe card element is the one place a more simple font style is used).

 **Colours** The colour scheme for the site is based around three main colours: royal blue, black and white.
  These colours were originally chosen based on the Cambodian flag, as this was the initial business location.